mibu138/asteroids/README.md

 A very simple and incomplete space shooter game based on the classic arcade game of the same name.

 The reason for this project was to see if I could create a working game with a minimal amount of dependencies.
 So there is no engine, SDL, no glm.
 I use portaudio for the sound, and Vulkan for the visuals.
-Those two libraries and Linux OS running X11 should be all you need.
+Those two libraries, a Linux OS running X11, and a C compiler should be all you need.
 The full list of linker flags are:

 `-lvulkan -lxcb -lxcb-keysyms -lm -lportaudio`